f-me/dmcc/README.md

 This package contains a Haskell library which can be used to implement computer telephony integration using AVAYA DMCC XML API.
 A simple server (dmcc-ws) built atop the library is also included.
-The server allows clients to connect using WebSockets and exchange JSON messages with the server to control AVAYA agents and receive event notifications and agent state updates.
+The server allows clients use JSON-over-WebSockets to control AVAYA agents, receive event notifications and agent state updates.

 The package uses third-party call control functions.
 There's no first-party call control support and no access to media streams.